BOHSI - TOPICS

 Georgia Institute of Technology

-Howard M. Weiss is Professor and Chair of the School of Psychology at The Georgia Institute of Technology.
+Howard M. Weiss is Professor and Chair of the School of Psychology at Georgia Tech.
 He has a Ph.D. in industrial/organizational psychology from New York University.
 Dr. Weiss’ research focuses on understanding the causes and consequences of emotional experiences at work.
 Specifically, his research examines variation of emotional states at work, effects of immediate emotional states on job performance, and the cumulative effects of emotional experiences on job satisfaction and burnout.
 He also studies the effect of attentional focus on work performance.
-He is co-founder of the Military Family Research Institute at Purdue University and currently serves as a Senior Research Scientist.
-He is a Fellow of the Society for Industrial and Organizational Behavior and currently serves on the Society’s Executive Committee.
-He is also a Fellow of the Association for Psychological Science and the American Psychological Association, where he is also a member of APA Council.
-His research has been funded by the Army Research Institute, the Office of Naval Research, the Department of Defense and the Spencer Foundation.
+He is co-founder of the Military Family Research Institute at Purdue University.
+He is a Fellow of the Society for Industrial and Organizational Behavior and has sevred on the Society’s Executive Committee.
+He is also a Fellow of the Association for Psychological Science.
+His research is or has been has been funded by the Army Research Institute, the Office of Naval Research, the Department of Defense and the Spencer Foundation.

 | || |